 Ground Turkey and Potatoes

-- 1 tbsp extra virgin olive oil, divided
+- 2 tbsp avocado or coconut oil, divided

 - 7 large garlic cloves, thinly sliced & divided

-- 4 cups broccolini or broccoli, cut into 2" pieces
+- 4 cups broccolini or broccoli, cut into 2″ long pieces

 - 1/3 lemon, juice of